Scots households would be £10,000 better off with independence, paper claims

 “The prize of independence, the Scottish Government believes, is not matching the performance of these independent countries straight away, but the opportunity to start catching up.”

-Speaking at an event in Edinburgh’s National Portrait Gallery as the paper was published, the First Minister warned of a “rightward shift” in UK politics.
+Speaking at an event in Edinburgh’s National Portrait Gallery as the paper was published, First Minister John Swinney warned of a “rightward shift” in UK politics.

 “Given the direction Westminster is intent on taking Scotland day by day, the need for people in Scotland to consider an alternative future is becoming more and more pressing,” he said.